SAILTECHTEAM/football-yolov9/README.md

     Classifies goalkeeper behavior for three cases:
-    - Class 0 : No any bellow class detected.
+    - Class 0 : No any below class detected.
     - Class 1 & 2 & 11: Ball is far from skeleton, and goalkeeper's movement is limited.
     - Class 3: Goalkeeper's last 5-frame average center is farther from the ball than the first 5-frame average center.
     - Class 4 & 12 : Ball above the skeleton ear point but low or not jump to catch the ball.